zqpie/Predictive-Song-Genre-Classification/README.txt

 Data/genres_original/ then all the genres get folders. their name is used for classification. or just use this premade set: https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification/data

+Instructions:
+unless using your own data set, run predict song file to use pretrained model.